 - Handcrafted itinerary with proper acclimatization

-- Having contingency days to attempt for the summit
+- Having contingency days to attempt the summit

 - Using the high camp instead of straight operations from Base Camp